nijuyr/comixGAN/README.md

         - All the remaining images are used for training.

 3. Training in batches using 384x384 images.
-    - Sample images in batches (to have balanced batches in training) with:
+    - Sample images in batches
-        - 50% of batch are comics and 50% for both generated comics and smoothed-edge comics.
 4. Pretrain Generator to make it return output the same with the input (On whole COCO dataset).
 5. Pretrain Discriminator on COCO and comic images.
 6. Adversarial Training and tuning of D and G: